 Arrival & Orientation

 Volunteers fly into Wellington International Airport and take a short 10 min taxi ride to the offices of our local team.
-An orientation session, lasting around one hour, is provided before transferring to the volunteer accommodation, either in Wellington or at a regional placement location.

 Detailed inductions take place on the project site, conducted by the Team Leader.

 - Arrival Day: FRIDAY, prior to 11am

 - Arrival Airport: Wellington International Airport, Wellington, New Zealand (CODE: WLG)

 This program offers a range of accommodation options dependent on the project location.
 Volunteers may be hosted in a volunteer house, caravan, hostel, bunkhouse or camp site (tents are provided).
 A great way to experience the great outdoors!

 Accommodation is shared and volunteers should bring their own sleeping bag and small pillow.
 The program fee covers accommodation from the Friday of arrival (volunteers stay that night in a hostel near to the volunteer offices) until the Thursday preceding the final day volunteering.
 Volunteers should fly out Friday evening or arrange their own accommodation that night.

 All the usual amenities are available in each location including western-style bathrooms, laundry facilities (either on-site or nearby), kitchen, communal areas for relaxing and hot showers.
 Wi-Fi may not always be available in remote locations.